IDENTIFY. ATTRACT. ENGAGE.

 If you don’t know where you are, it’s hard to get to where you want to be.
 This is especially true in branding.

-Often, people think branding is the outward expression of a brand, story or messages expressed by tangible assets like a logo, a tag line and maybe even a color scheme.
+Often, people think branding is the outward expression of a brand, story, or messages expressed by tangible assets like a logo, a tag line, and maybe even a color scheme.
 While those are important parts of every brand, they are just parts.
+Additionally, business leaders have an idea of what they want their brand to be and ignore what their brand perception actually is.
+As you develop and evaluate your brand, remember to be honest about how your target audience feels about your company.
+A brand audit can help you assess your current brand position and develop a more holistic and inclusive strategic plan moving forward.

 Typically, a brand audit will examine: